 The other is by clicking the Add New Page Here found at the bottom of the form.

-The most important part of page breaks is, they shorten your forms dramatically.
+One of the most important benefits of using page breaks is that they shorten your forms dramatically.
 We all know visitors don’t want to scroll too much and they want to fill out forms as quickly as possible.

-Why don’t we make our customers’ jobs easier and break pages into sections?
-Here are some insights we gathered using page breaks.
+Here are some insights we gathered using page breaks:

-- Using page breaks decrease the exit rate of your form drastically.
+- Page breaks decreases the exit rate of forms drastically.

-- The form looks neater and fits better to your site without changing the overall design.
+- Embedded forms fit better on sites without changing the overall design.

-- It looks so much easier to fill for busy people.
+- Forms look so much easier to fill out for busy people.

-That’s about it for the importance of page breaks and if you want to see page breaks in the action or copy the trivia quiz check it out in our form templates gallery.
+That’s about it for the importance of page breaks, and if you want to see page breaks in the action, check out this trivia quiz from the form templates gallery.